oh2mp/esp32_ble2mqtt/EXAMPLES.md

 #### MQTT input section

 It's assumed here that you have added user `telegraf` to Mosquitto's pwfile.

-This subscribes to all topics and sets `type` parameter in data as a tag.
+This example configuration subscribes to all topics and sets `type` parameter in data as a tag.
 See parameters etc. from [DATAFORMATS.md](DATAFORMATS.md).

+The MQTT topic is inserted as tag `sensor` to InfluxDB

 The full documentation of the MQTT Consumer input plugin is [available at influxdata's github](https://github.com/influxdata/telegraf/blob/release-1.17/plugins/inputs/mqtt_consumer/README.md)